After shopping regularly on Amazon since 2004, I quit shopping there in 2019.

 “what’s more important to you: integrity or comfort?”

 Really, you could disregard the rest of this post, and just focus entirely on that question.
 If you maintain a strong conviction that Amazon violates your personal value set, then the details of quitting will work themselves out.
-But in any case, here are some thoughts on the three types of discomfort:
+That being said, here are some thoughts on the three types of discomfort:

-- Time discomfort.
-Yes, you might not be able to get items within 24 or 48 hours if you buy elsewhere, unless of course you leave the house and use your dollars to vote for your local economy.
+. - Time discomfort.
+Yes, you might not be able to get items within 12 to 48 hours if you buy elsewhere, unless of course you leave the house and use your dollars to vote for your local economy.
 However, do you really need items that quickly?
+Like, really?
 Up until the past few years, getting things immediately was virtually unheard of.
 If you’re noticing this impatience arise, it’s a good opportunity to look at your relationship with consumerism (see below).

-- Summary: when discomfort dissolves.
-Initially, the emotional discomfort will feel more pronounced, but as time goes on, and you fully “buy-in” to the new mode of being, your comparing mind will stop complaining, and the discomfort eventually drops entirely!
+. - When discomfort dissolves.
+Initially, the emotional discomfort will feel more pronounced, but as time goes on, and you fully “buy-in” to the new mode of being, your comparing mind will stop complaining, and the discomfort eventually drops entirely.
+You just shop elsewhere and don’t really think about it.

 Internalize the why on an emotional level